 For pupils:

-All five strands of Primary Arts are designed to work for mainstream and SEND settings.
-For Pupils The IN-SCHOOLS TOURING PROGRAMME brings a cultural organisation into your school to deliver a show and workshops for one year group of children.
-We also offer twilight staff CPD in school beforehand, and provide high quality materials, books and resources.
+In-Schools Touring brings a cultural organisation into your school to deliver a show and workshops for one year group of children.
+We also offer twilight staff CPD in school beforehand, and provide free high-quality materials, books and resources.

 Programme Adjustments